Marcokorcak/TCP-IP-Attack/README.md

 For this part of the lab, the objective was to launch the SYN Flood attack using a python program,

 synflood.py.
-Using the code that was provided in the lab as a skeleton, we then expanded on it and
+Using the code that was provided in the lab as a skeleton, I then expanded on it and

 filled it out with the content needed in order to properly execute the attack.
-We used the command
+I used the command

 “ifconfig” to get the iface of our machine since that needed to be specified in our code.
-Next, we
+Next, I

 specified the destination port of 23 and the destination IP address of 10.9.0.5.
 Port 23 was used

 since this attack targeted the telnet protocol which runs through port 23 and the target IP address

 was 10.9.0.5 since that was the victim machine's IP address.
-Once this was filled out we ran the
+Once this was filled out I ran the

 attack using the command “python3 synflood.py” and then went into another terminal to check if

-we were kicked out of the telnet connection to 10.9.0.5.
+I was kicked out of the telnet connection to 10.9.0.5.
 When running this originally, the telnet

 session was not canceled meaning that the attack was not successful.
 In order to run this attack

-successfully, we decided to look at possible issues that can contribute to the failure of this attack.
+successfully, I decided to look at possible issues that can contribute to the failure of this attack.

-When looking at the properties mentioned, we decided to look at the queue that takes in the
+When looking at the properties mentioned, I decided to look at the queue that takes in the

 packets.
-We ran the command “netstat -tna | grep SYN\_RECV | wc -l” which showed us the size
+I ran the command “netstat -tna | grep SYN\_RECV | wc -l” which showed us the size

 of the queue, 97.
-Once we had the size of the queue we decided to lower the size of the queue in
+Once I had the size of the queue I decided to lower the size of the queue in

 order to make the attack work properly.
 This was important because the success rate of the attack

 can be affected by the number of half-open connections stored in the queue.
-We lowered the size
+I lowered the size

 of the queue to 30 using the command “sysctl -w net.ipv4.tcp\_max\_syn\_backlog=30” and when

 this was done the attack was carried out successfully.
-Once we had this size set, we ran the python
+Once I had this size set, I ran the python

 program and then tried to log into 10.9.0.5 (the victim) through telnet.
-When we tried logging into
+When I tried logging into

 telnet it said that it was unable to connect to the remote host and that the connection timed out.